surajRathi/abhiyaan-team-s/README.md

 2. Use the laser based data to ignore sections of the image containing obstacles.
 3. Detect the lanes themself as a continuous series of line segments.

 The third point was attempted with partial success; however, it was deemed unnecessary for the task at hand based on success with simpler methods and time constraints.
+[See Here:](https://github.com/surajRathi/abhiyaan-team-s/blob/line_lanes/src/lanes/lanes_mono.cpp)

 ## PATH PLANNING: